mozilla/mozjpeg/BUILDING.md

 for 64-bit build instructions.)

     cd {source_directory}
+    autoreconf -fiv
     cd {build_directory}
     sh {source_directory}/configure [additional configure flags]
     make

+NOTE: Running autoreconf in the source directory is not necessary if building libjpeg-turbo from one of the official release tarballs.

 This will generate the following files under .libs/: